jannis-a/consize-web/README.md

 ### Update bootstrapping
-If one of the .txt files in **resources/consize** gets updated, execute the following command **before** compiling ClojureScript:
+If one of the .txt files in **resources/consize** gets updated, execute the following command **before** compiling ClojureScript (needs only one execution if files in **resources/consize** are updated):
 `lein bootstrapper`

 ### Using the web app
 After compiling the files, just open the **resources/public/index.html** in your prefered browser.
 We recommend Chrome - it's 4x faster than Firefox.
 Chrome on Windows has a bug with jq-console, writing **\\**, **{**, **}**, **[**, **]** is not possible.
-To solve this we implemented shortcuts, they're displayed on the page.
+To solve this problem we implemented shortcuts, they're displayed on the page.

 If you load the page the script will save **bootimage.txt**, **prelude.txt**, **prelude-dump.txt** and **prelude-test.txt** automatically in JavaScript